Yvette Q. Getch, Ph.D., CRC

 I volunteer at Camps for Children with disabilities, chronic illnesses, and life challenges.
 I am a founding board member for the HIVE (Habilitation, Information, Vocation, and Education) which provides transition opportunities and supports for young adults with significant disabilities.
 I am also involved in the MAGIC Foundation (Major Aspects of Growth in Children) where I provide consultation to families, schools, and organizations regarding accommodations, legislation, resources, and supports for children with growth disorders, disabilities, and mental health issues.
 I also spend a lot of time helping families impacted by chronic illness/disabilities navigate medical, educational, and social systems.

 I grew up in a rural farming community in NW Florida.
 I lived in FL and GA most of my life but also spent time in AR and KY.
-Moving to AL is like coming back home for me as it is not too far from my home town in FL.
-I have been married for 31 years, have 5 children (3 are adults), and 2 dogs.
-I spend lots of time chauffeuring my teens’ around to their church activities, ballgames, and band competitions.
+I was a faculty member at the University of Georgia for 17 years before taking an administrative job in Kentucky for several years.
+Moving to AL several years ago was like coming back home for me as it is not too far from my home town in FL.
+I have been married for 35 years, have 5 adult children, 2 dogs and 2 cats.
 I enjoy camping, biking, and creative activities.
 Right behind my love for coffee is my love of high school and college football.
 I play 5 different instruments, some better than others.
-Believe it or not, I played bass guitar for a gospel group as a teen.
-When I am not spending time with my family, you can find me doing home repairs/remodeling (yes, I can lay a tile floor) or writing poetry.
+I enjoy reading and yes, I read research articles for fun.
+When I am not spending time with my family or working, you can find me doing home repairs/remodeling (yes, I can lay a tile floor) or writing poetry.

 CED 572 - Principles and Theories of Counseling